The Temple of

 Dye according to instructions on dye package, and allow to dry.
-As soon as
+As soon

-for boiled eggs, it is best not to use eggs that are
+and beets.
+(Note: for boiled eggs, it is best not to use eggs that are

 too fresh; they always stick to the shell.
 The larger sized eggs have

 thinner shells and crack more easily.
 So, try to use older -- at least

 1 week old -- and smaller eggs.
 Hardboiled eggs keep for 1 week in the

 refrigerator, but don't leave them at room temperature for more than